goossens/ObjectTalk/docs-src/guide/operators.md

 **Operator Overview and Priorities**

-The table below list all the operators used in ObjectTalk including their associativity, priority and member function name.
+The table below list all the operators used in ObjectTalk including their priority and member function name.

 | Operator | Description | Priority | Member Function |
 | -------- | ----------- | -------- | --------------- |